gekkonid/snpsnip/README.md

-# SNPSnip - Interactive VCF Filtering Tool
+# SNPSnip - An interactive VCF Filtering Tool

 SNPSnip is a command-line tool with an interactive web interface for filtering VCF files in multiple stages.